-An HNU PID, OVA FID, or equivalents, will be used for detecting organic vapors.
-Monitoring for organic vapors will be conducted by the on-site IH to ensure that levels do not exceed those presented in Section A.6.3 of this plan.
-The type of organic vapor detection equipment used will be determined by the on-site IHs.
-A combustible gas indicator will be used to monitor for combustible gases, oxygen, and toxic gases, and to ensure that levels do not exceed 10% of the LEL.
-A wet bulb globe temperature (WBGT), or equivalent, heat stress monitor and a noise dosimeter will be used to monitor heat stress conditions and noise levels, respectively.
+An HNU PID, OVA FID, or equivalent, will be used for detecting organic vapors.
+The type of organic vapor detection equipment used may be determined by the on-site IHs.
+A combustible gas indicator will be used to monitor for combustible gases, oxygen, and toxic gases.
+A wet bulb globe temperature (WBGT), or equivalent, and a sound level meter or a noise dosimeter may be used to monitor heat stress conditions and noise levels, respectively.
 All equipment used by the IHs will be maintained by them per the manufacturer's recommendations.

 A Ludlum 2A with a pancake-style GM detector, or equivalent instrument, will be used for detecting beta/gamma contamination.
 An instrument for alpha monitoring (ASP-1, Ludlum 61, or equivalent) will be used to monitor for alpha emitters at these Track 2 sites.
-Radiological surveys will be conducted to make sure that levels are less than 100 cpm above background beta/gamma, that there a Calibration methods are contained in the EG&G Idaho Company Procedures Manual, Number 11.4, "Calibration of Industrial Hygiene Instruments", or will be calibrated according to the manufacturer's instructions.
+Radiological surveys will be conducted to make sure that levels are less than 100 cpm above background beta/gamma, that there is no detectable alpha, and to determine PPE to control exposure to any radioactive contaminants.